thunkable/docs-thunkable-com/ios/download.md

 Most iOS developers have to sign up for an [Apple Developer Program](https://developer.apple.com/programs/) membership \(currently $99/year\) to download an app to their iPhone or iPad.
 Thunkable is making it possible to download an iOS app made on Thunkable to your iPhone or iPad without a membership.

-Currently, it is possible to download** only one Thunkable app on your phone** at one time
+Currently, it is possible to download** only one Thunkable app on your phone. **

+**IMPORTANT: The link to download the app is only intended for your own use and will expire after 24 hours**

 * [Add a Custom Icon and App Name](/ios/components/app-settings/custom-icon-+-app-name.md) \(optional\)
 * [Click the Download button](#1--click-the-download-button)